astravant/digitalgarden/_pages/index.md

 permalink: /
 ---

-Hi, I'm Brandon Spiess, founder of Code of Nations.

-We're architecting the legal and economic frameworks for the next generation of intelligence.

 Hi, Brandon Spiess here.

-I'm building Code of Nations to establish the legal and economic frameworks for the next generation of intelligence.
+I'm building Code of Nations.

+We're creating the legal and economic frameworks for the next generation of intelligence.

 My primary areas of interest are below.
 If they're things you like to chat about, please send me a note.